What is responsible sourcing and why is it important to us?

 We reserve the right to organize an audit or diagnosis at our partner's farm if necessary to verify compliance with our commitments.

-On the other side of France, in Provence, Crodarom works with a unique family-owned kumquats farm with sustainable and responsible practices.
+In Provence, Crodarom works with a unique family-owned kumquats farm with sustainable and responsible practices.
 Here again, fair and transparent exchanges through a win-win partnership allow Crodarom to have excellent traceability and quality assurance for the selected fruits to produce Fruitliquid™ Kumquat.
 We participate in the economic development of this family business, with a new and secured market opportunity and fair prices.

 We do not only build such outstanding partnerships with our neighbours in France, we also do it with producers on the other side of the world, where these topics of ethics and sustainability may not always be at the centre of commercial considerations.
 To produce Crodarom® Banana Flower EC, we built an engaged partnership with a banana producer located on Mayotte.
 Banana is one of the main food crops in this Indian Ocean islands.
 When growing bananas, male flowers have to be taken off the bunch to allow fruits to mature and are hence considered a waste product of farming.
 We chose a partner engaged in agroforestry and organic farming to build a direct collaboration, one that is a guarantee for quality, transparency and traceability; one that is a great opportunity for act in favour of local communities and their development, supporting organic practices.